HAREWOOD NURSERY SCHOOL

 This school follows the LA recommendations on Admissions to Early Years Settings.

-Children with special educational needs who attend our Playgroup, are identified by our staff.
+Children with special educational needs who attend our Nursery School are identified by our staff.
 Action is taken to ensure that appropriate provision is available when the children start nursery school.

 Other professionals, usually Health Visitors, inform the nursery about any child who may have special needs.
 Early information is essential in order to ensure appropriate provision is available.